junxit/us-congress-bills-113/metadata.md

 - 2014-11-12 — Introduced in House
 - 2014-11-12 — Introduced in House
 - 2014-11-12 — Referred to the House Committee on Foreign Affairs.
+- 2014-11-19 — Considered under suspension of the rules. (consideration: CR H8103-8104)
+- 2014-11-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5681.
+- 2014-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-11-19 — Mr. Royce moved to suspend the rules and pass the bill.
+- 2014-11-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8103)
+- 2014-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8103)